Tejesh17/hbd_nimisha/README.md

 Took the website made by [faahim](https://github.com/faahim/happy-birthday) and made changes to use for a friends birthday.

 ## To Run
-Download the repo and open index.html
+Clone the repo and open index.html

-## TO DO
-Host :)